DonionZooimama/IG/README.txt

 hello

-this is mine fuck off bitch
+this is mine fuck off stupid bitch